How to Start a YouTube Channel: 10 Brilliant Tips

 If all of that goes well, you'll reach a point where you can monetize your videos, earn a full-time income, or even build a business.

-But, remember: You aren't the only person trying to become a content creator on YouTube.
+It's important to remember that you aren't the only person trying to become a content creator on YouTube.
 There are millions of channels, and the people behind them want the same thing as you: creative expression, financial freedom, and a community.

 That's why you should learn how to start a successful YouTube channel.
 With so much competition, you'll need tips and strategies to begin your journey the right way.